BitcoinQnA/BitcoinPrivacyGuide/secure.md

 ### Why secure your own bitcoin?

 There goes a saying in Bitcoin, "not your keys, not your coins".
-What this essentially means is that, if you are not in control of your private keys (your recovery/seed words) then your are not in control of your bitcoin.
+What this essentially means is that, if you are not in control of your private keys (your recovery/seed words) then you are not in control of your bitcoin.
 Fortunately, if you are buying from a no-KYC source then you will almost certainly require your own wallet to conduct trades.
 From a privacy perspective if you do not control your own keys, for example if you have your bitcoin held with a custodian, then you essentially have zero privacy.
 Whoever controls those keys has the ability to not only see all of your funds, but spend them as they see fit.

 [Here](https://www.bit-buy-bit.com/podcast-1/episode/26df4d37/ep35-bitcoin-podcast-with-itcoin-qa) is a podcast episode where I walk through in details the basics of bitcoin wallets.